About the Watershed Classroom

 Friends of the Petaluma River believes that educators are our community’s most important resource.
 By teaching Petaluma’s youth, our teachers are guiding future generations of Petalumans whose decisions will determine the health and vitality of our watershed.
 That is why the Watershed Classroom focuses on providing our educators with the tools they need to implement their exceptional outdoor curriculum.

-Local teachers are invited to apply through our online form.
-Teachers are encouraged to participate as part of a team.
+Local lead teachers are invited to apply through our online form.
+Lead teachers are encouraged to participate as part of a team.